-Peer Educator Hours and Attendance Policies
+Peer Mentor Hours and Attendance Policies

 Garnet Gateway time sheets

-Please bear in mind that the college has a firm cap of 20 hours per week, total, across all student jobs held on campus.
+The college has a firm cap of 20 hours per week, total, across all student jobs held on campus.

 - First, you should have a separate time sheet for each position.
 Again, if this is not in place, please let your supervisor know and we’ll sort it out.